Democracy

 What is democracy?

 Democracy means rule by the people.
 The word comes from the ancient Greek words ‘demos’ (the people) and ‘kratos’ (to rule).
-A democratic country has a system of government in which the people have the power to participate in decision-making.
+A democratic country has a system of government where people have the power to participate in decision-making.

 Each democracy is unique and works in different ways.
-In some democracies citizens help make decisions directly by voting on laws and policy proposals (direct democracy).
-In others, like Australia, citizens choose representatives to make decisions on their behalf (representative democracy).
+In some, people help make decisions directly by voting on laws and policy proposals.
+This is called direct democracy.
+In others, like Australia, citizens choose representatives to make decisions on their behalf.
+This is known as representative democracy.

 Australian democracy

-Australia’s democracy is supported by 4 key ideas:
+Australian democracy is supported by 4 key features:

 Democracy key ideas.